MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ## Publish project

-If you think that other people might be interested in your project and want to use it standalone or as part of their project (as dependency), you can publish your project on GitHub and also on Hackage!
+If you think that other people might be interested in your project and want to use it standalone or as part of their project (as a dependency), you can publish your project on GitHub and also on Hackage!
 Stack will help you to make nice projects and then just follow:

 * [GitHub - create a repo](https://help.github.com/articles/create-a-repo/)
 * [Hackage - upload](https://hackage.haskell.org/upload)